Suspect a Loved One Is Being Abused or Neglected in a Nursing Home?

 - Physical abuse.
-While it is true that older people bruise easily, this does not mean that you cannot tell if your elderly loved one is suffering physical abuse at the hands of their caretaker(s).
+While it is true that elderly people bruise easily, this does not mean that you cannot tell if your elderly loved one is suffering physical abuse at the hands of their caretaker(s).
 If you notice any consistent bruising, particularly in strange places (like the neck and shoulders area), then it might be a good idea to start keeping track of when and where you notice these bruises.
-Contact an attorney immediately if your loved one shows any blatant signs of violence and get them to a safe place as soon as possible.
+Contact an elder abuse attorney immediately if your loved one shows any blatant signs of violence and get them to a safe place as soon as possible.

 - Verbal abuse.
 Any insults, threats and other verbal bullying or coercion will be considered elder abuse in the eyes of the law.
 This type of abuse is meant to degrade a person’s character, which in turn can break his or her spirit.
 If you notice negative behavioral changes in your loved one since their admittance to a nursing home, then it might be prudent to start doing some investigative work to understand why.

 - Neglect.
 Elder abuse does not always occur by an action, it can occur due to inaction as well.
 When caretakers completely ignore the needs of their residents (such as timely medication administration, bathing etc.), this is considered neglect and can result in an elderly loved one suffering a wrongful death.
 Caretakers found guilty of neglecting their patients will face severe consequences, especially in the event of wrongful death.

 Elder abuse is every family’s nightmare when admitting a loved one into one of these facilities.
 If you suspect that your elderly family member is suffering at the hands of his or her caretakers, then he or she deserves help.
 The first line of defense is you and other family members, the other is an experienced and professional Philadelphia nursing home abuse attorney like Adam.